1 Introduction

 event causes the execution of the first part and the

-corresponding SAX2 endElement
+corresponding SAX2 endElement event causes the

 execution of the second part.